dbreese/fitfamconnect/BILLING.md

 - A billing period is a range of dates for which a billing run is created.
 - The most common billing period will be from the 1st day of the month to the last day of the month.
 - However, an owner could run billing every day (ie, batch billing), and perhaps we will eventually automate things to run every day for the owner.

+# Audit trails
+All billing records should serve as audit trails to see what was charged.
+No records should ever be updated once created.

 # Code Location
 - I want the billing logic to be located in /src/server/billing/engine.ts.